- Eileen Schuh

 ceiling monitors.
 The slightly over-weight but always exuberant Talon was grinning and waving at the camera in his office.

 He jabbed at the phone on his desk.
 “A call for you!”

 “I can’t hear you!
 Come pick up.”

-stories down, traffic was insane.
+down, traffic was insane.
 The world was not supposed to have turned out this way.
-And it may not have if the
+And it may not have if the fallout from

-fallout from the global financial collapse that began in 2010 hadn’t halted science and technology like no other event in
+the global financial collapse that began in 2010 hadn’t halted science and technology like no other event in history—except,

-vogue twenty-odd years after the first iPhones stormed the market.
-It was one of Ladesque’s priority projects to
+twenty-odd years after the first iPhones stormed the market.
+It was one of Ladesque’s priority projects to develop the

-have a corner window overlooking the roof garden, it also had a 500-gallon tropical fish tank—complete with real
+corner window overlooking the roof garden, it also had a 500-gallon tropical fish tank—complete with real coral.

 “It is the FBI,” Talon insisted.